lesept777/LittleFS-Shell/README.md

 The LittleFSShell command interface provides a set of commands for interacting with the LittleFS (SPI Flash File System) on an ESP8266 or ESP32 microcontroller.
 The LittleFSShell class encapsulates the functionality and provides a command-line interface over the Serial port.

+This is an adaptation of the original work of **masaad01** which is available here: https://github.com/masaad01/SPIFFS_Shell for SPIFFS.
+All credit goes to him.

 ## Getting Started

 To use the LittleFSShell command interface, just include the header file <LittleFS_Shell.h>.
 The Library automatically includes the necessary files, initializes the LittleFS and starts the command interface.